blackhan-software/avalanche-cli/README.md

 $ avalanche-cli -h ## show help info
 ```

-Also, an installion via `npm` activates *command line completion* (i.e. hitting the TAB key after writing `avalanche-cli` should offer a list of available commands and options).
+Also, an installation via `npm` activates *command line completion* (i.e. hitting the TAB key after writing `avalanche-cli` should offer a list of available commands and options).
 Finally, for `avalanche-cli` to work properly your operating system needs to provide the following dependencies:

 ## Dependencies